gamesfortrees/ecosia-board-game/docs/_includes/concepts.md

 #### Deforested area

-A deforested area is a specific area where no trees can be planted until it is reforested (see “Reforestation development card”).
-At the start of the game, this is only the “desert” tile, but other tiles can become deforested areas and this would be symbolized by turning them over.
+A deforested area is a specific area where no trees can be planted until it is reforested (see [Reforestation](#-reforestation) development card).
+At the start of the game, this is only the desert tile, but other tiles can become deforested areas and this would be symbolized by turning them over.

 #### Dominant species